BerkeleyLab/upcxx/src/README.md

 kinds will be used for each enabled memory kind; this information is advertised to runtime code in `UPCXXI_GEX_MK_*` defines.
-Every UPC++-level device class provides an internal `static constexpr use_gex_mk()` query indicating whether that memory kind is configured to use native GASNet memory kinds.
+Every UPC++-level device class provides an internal `static constexpr use_gex_mk()` query indicating whether that memory kind is configured to use GASNet accelerated memory kinds.
 These boolean settings are commonly set independently to different values even within a single UPC++ install (for example, some GASNet conduits lack memory kinds support entirely).